kshetline/ligatures-limited/README.md

 * toggleScopeHover

   This command, available as a right-click contextual menu in the text editor, turns extra hover information on and off for your code.
-This information shows you *Ligatures Limited* token _category_ (described below) and TextMate scope information.
-This information is useful for deciding custom settings you might wish to apply.
+This information shows you a *Ligatures Limited* token _category_ (described below) and TextMate scope information.
+This information is useful for deciding upon custom settings you might wish to apply.

 ## Custom settings